 Q: Should I just pay Getty Images and get this over with?

-1) Utilize a service like Legalmatch which will find you a highly rater lawyer in your area to help.
-For a Getty Images case, make sure you select “Intellectual Property” and “Copyrights” when choosing what type of lawyer you need.
+For a Getty Images case, make sure you focus on “Intellectual Property” or “Copyright” when choosing what type of lawyer you need.

 Below is a handy little widget they gave me to make this easier:

 2) Speak directly with the lawyer and ask them how to properly handle this situation.
 Every case is different and while this blog post is likely to help you, I am not a lawyer and am not giving you legal advice.
 I’m simply explaining how I dealt with it.

 3) Work with the lawyer to complete whatever is necessary to get Getty off of your back and end the harassment.

 This entire post is based on research I have done and the experience that I dealth with.
 My post is based on suggestions from resources I have seen, but it is up to you to decide what to do in this situation.